mnot/I-D/draft-nottingham-http-availability-hints.md

 Cookie-Indices: "id", "sid"
 ~~~

 Cookie-Indices is a Structured Field, whose value is a List ({{Section 3.1 of STRUCTURED-FIELDS}}) of Strings ({{Section 3.3.3 of STRUCTURED-FIELDS}}).
 Each list item indicates a cookie name whose value is to be considered when selecting responses.
+Unlisted cookies are, by implication, ignored for that purpose.

 The selection algorithm for Cookie-Indices, given a set of stored_responses a presented_request, and the value of Cookie-Indices: